rbrewer/latex-uhm-thesis/README.md

 The class file is documented in uhthesis.pdf

 An example of how to use the style with extensive comments is provided in the example/ subdirectory.
-The following files make up this style.
+The following files make up this example.
 Start with "thesis.tex".

 abstract.tex